Explicit formulas for the spectral side of the trace formula of SL(2): Abstract

 \section{Abstract}

-We show that the explicit formulae of Weil appear in the contribution of the continuous spectrum to the Arthur-Selberg trace formula for $SL(2)$ in two ways: as a sum over zeroes, and as a sum of distributions.
-This follows from averaging the Maa\ss-Selberg relation for Eisenstein series in the {$t$}-aspect.
+The continuous spectrum to the spectral side of the Arthur-Selberg trace formula is described in terms of intertwining operators, whose normalising factors involve quotients of $L$-functions.
+In this paper, we derive two expressions in the case of $SL(2)$ over a number field in terms of the Riemann-Weil explicit formula: as a sum over zeroes of the associated $L$-functions, and as a sum of adelic distributions on Weil groups.
 As an application, we obtain an expression for a lower bound for the sums over zeroes with respect to the truncation parameter for Eisenstein series.
-We also observe that this technique holds for general reductive groups with continuous spectrum.